-Analysing a devised performance
+Area of Study 3: Analysing and evaluating a devised performance

-In this area of study students observe and analyse their own performance work completed in Outcomes 1 and 2.
-They reflect on and articulate the ways they used play-making techniques and processes to explore and to extract the dramatic potential of the stimulus material.
-Students analyse their approaches to shaping and refining their work and creating and manipulating the actoraudience relationship.
+In this area of study, students reflect on, describe, analyse and evaluate their own devised performance work completed in Outcomes 1 and 2.
+They reflect on and articulate the ways in which they applied play-making techniques and processes to explore and extract the dramatic potential of the stimulus material.
+Students analyse their approaches to shaping and refining their work and creating, maintaining and/or manipulating the actor-audience relationship.
+They continue to develop their knowledge and application of relevant drama terminology.